DSC Adults Program: Friends Learning Together

 Curriculum

-The DSC Adult Program aims to assist individuals with Down syndrome aged 18 and older in developing healthy relationships, overcoming challenges, and enhancing their overall quality of life.
+DSC's Adult Program: Friends Learning Together aims to assist individuals with Down syndrome aged 18 and older in developing healthy relationships, overcoming challenges, and enhancing their overall quality of life.
 The program instructors collaborate with adult participants to focus on learning skills such as self-empowerment, interpersonal skills and effective communication, coping strategies for common life challenges, and how to manage daily tasks in order to develop adaptive skills.

 Each day will have a content area focus.
-Tuesday and Thursday’s focus will be the same.
 Participants must have a goal relevant to the focus for the day that they attend.
 Daily focus and example goals are:

 4) Responding and maintaining boundaries